Who We Are

 - A welcoming atmosphere where people care and seek to meet the needs of others

-- A church whose central focus is meaningful worship and finding ways to respond to God
+- A focus on meaningful worship and finding new ways to respond to God

-- The comfort of sharing life’s major events like weddings, baptisms, and funerals surrounded by our church family
+- The comfort of sharing life’s major events like weddings, baptisms, and funerals with the church family

 Soon, however, Methodism spread to America, and in 1784, a new denomination was established known as the Methodist Episcopal Church.
 Methodism flourished in America, becoming one of the largest denominations in the country.
 In 1968, the United Methodist Church was created by the merger of the Methodist Church with the Evangelical United Brethren Church.
 Today, the United Methodist Church is a worldwide denomination with nearly ten million members serving the mission of Jesus Christ.